nodejs/Release/README.md

 <p><img src="schedule.png" alt="LTS Schedule"/></p>

-The LTS Schedule is available also as a [JSON][] file or [ICal][].
+The Release schedule is available also as a [JSON][] file or [ICal][].
 There is also a live [Google Calendar][] that may be subscribed to.

 ## Mandate

-The Release and LTS working group's purpose is:
+The Release working group's purpose is:

-* Management/execution the release process for all releases.
+* Management/execution of the release process for all releases.
 * Maintenance of the LTS releases.

 Its responsibilities are:

 * Define the release process.
+* Define the content for releases.
 * Generate and create releases.
 * Manage the LTS and Current branches including backporting changes to these branches.

-The Release and LTS working group is structured into teams and membership in the working group does not automatically result in membership in these teams.
+The Release working group is structured into teams and membership in the working group does not automatically result in membership in these teams.
 These teams are:

 * Release team
-* LTS team
+* Releasers team
-* Backporting team
+* CITGM team

-The release team is entrusted with the secrets and CI access to be able build and sign releases.  **Additions to the release team must be approved by the CTC.**
+The `releasers` team is entrusted with the secrets and CI access to be able build and sign releases.  **Additions to the releasers team must be approved by the CTC.**

-The LTS team manages the process/content of LTS releases as outlined in the LTS plan.
-All members of the working group are members of the LTS team unless they do not wish to be.
+The release team manages the process/content of releases.
+All members of the working group are members of the release team unless they do not wish to be.

-The backporting team is the team that does the ongoing work of porting commits back to the LTS and Current branches.
-This team may consist of collaborators from any of the Node.js working groups.
+The CITGM team maintains CITGM as one of the key sanity checks for releases.
+This team maintains the CITGM implementation and works to keep CITGM builds running and passing regularly.

 ## LTS Plan